 IFRS 17 is effective for reporting periods beginning on or after 1 January 2021, with comparative figures required.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
-The Group will assess the potential effect of IFRS 17 on its consolidated financial statements, including treatment of non-financial guarantees issued by the Group.
+In 2020, the Group will continue to assess the potential effect of IFRS 17 on its consolidated financial statements.